davidvrchen/AFP/README.md

-Exercises and notes for Advanced Functional Programming (AFP)
+Exercises and notes for Advanced Functional Programming (AFP).